ansible/eda-partner-testing/README.md

 ### `tox.ini`

-The `tox.ini` template is designed to run over the `<collection_root>/extensions/eda/plugins` directory and included content.
+The `.github/workflows/tox.ini` `tox` template is designed to run over the `<collection_root>/extensions/eda/plugins` directory and included content.
+Place this template inside the `.github/workflows/` dir in the collection root.

 **IMPORTANT NOTE:** If the collection does not have an `<collection_root>/extensions/eda/plugins/event_source` or `<collection_root>/extensions/eda/plugins/event_filter` dir, remove or comment out the corresponding `pylint` environment from the `tox.ini` file.
 This would be the `[testenv:pylint-event-source]` section or `[testenv:pylint-event-filter]` section in the `tox.ini` file.

 ### Github Workflow for `tox`

-The included workflow at `.github/workflows/tox.yml` can be copied into a collection repo in the following structure:
+The included workflow at `.github/workflows/tox.yml` can be copied into the `.github/workflows` dir in the collection root.

+## Collection structure

+This will result in a collection with the following structure:

     .                           # Collection root
     ├── .github
     │   ├── workflows
-    │   └── ├── tox.yml         # Insert tox template here
+    │   └── ├── tox.yml         # Insert tox.yml workflow template here
+    │       │   tox.ini         # Insert tox.ini template here
     │       └── ...             # Additional workflows (if applicable)
     ├── extensions              # Extensions dir
     │   ├── eda                 # EDA dir (contains all EDA content - `rulebooks/` and `plugins/`)